Change The World

 I confess; in my youth I believed the kingdom of God would be realized in my lifetime.
 But as I continued to study the Bible, I came to understand that Christ's present reign (Matthew 28:18-20) unfolds gradually as his people learn to live under his authority and pass on to the next generation what they have learned.
 Just as most great cathedrals required a century or more to build, the kingdom of God is established as each generation builds upon the work of those who have gone before.
 I came to understand that my job is to place one stone - and place it well - so my progeny may build upon it.
 I came to understand that my part in the Grand Adventure may be small, but it is crucial.
 Indeed, it is world changing.

-Brothers and sisters, we, not the followers of Mohammed, have a world upending message.
+Brothers and sisters, we - not the followers of Mohammad - have a world upending message.
 We proclaim the true Gospel - the Gospel of salvation in Jesus Christ.
 It is a message of sacrificial love, not violence.
 Make no mistake; in Christ, it is we who are called to change the world.